How to buy wood flooring

 Continue to lay the boards, using wedges to create an 8-14mm expansion gap around the room.

 When you get to the final row, you may find that the width of the board must be trimmed to fit your room.
 Use a jigsaw to trim along the length.
 When measuring, remember to leave an expansion gap up against the wall.

 Reinstall skirting boards or apply beading to cover the expansion gap around the edge of the floor.
-Plane the door to take account of any increase in height and then rehang it.
+Plane the door to take account of any increase in height.